 A very comprehensive After-School Activities programme is offered with a variety of clubs taking place each week.
 The activities on offer are wide ranging including academic and arts based clubs, hobbies, as well as sporting pursuits.
 These are run by members of staff and occasionally an external organisation.
 The majority of activities are included in the school fees, although there are some options that require additional payment.

-The Junior School have activities each day starting at 3.30pm with the majority finishing at 4pm or 4.45pm for most sporting pursuits.
-The activities for Years 5 to 8 are from 4pm to 5.00pm.
+The Junior School have activities each day starting at 3.30pm with the majority finishing at 4pm or 5.00pm for most sporting pursuits.
+For boys in Years 5 to 8 activities take place from 4:00 to 5:00pm.

 The aim is for every year group to go on a trip at least once a year.
 The school has an Educational Visits Co-ordinator and all trips adhere to government guidelines.

 Recent destinations have included Bath, Hatfield House, the theatre, Normandy, a Geography Field Trip to Dorset, Art Galleries, Water-Sports/Climbing in Italy and the Natural History Museum.

 Boys can start in our Kindergarten in September after their third birthday.
 Prior to this they are invited to come for an informal visit/assessment accompanied by one/two parents in November of the preceding year.
 The boys visit in small groups of up to eight.
 During this time they are observed and monitored by St Martin’s staff as they join in with activities and mix with some of the current Kindergarten class.
 The Head of Kindergarten speaks to parents and boys as well as answering any queries during the assessment.